 - Trades academies

 - Technical education at diploma and certificate levels

-There are 8 government funded universities in New Zealand for you to choose from.
-They all happen to be ranked in the top 3% of universities in the world, a testament to the country’s academic excellence.
-Fees for international students in this level range from NZ$20,000 to NZ$75,000 per school session.
+There are eight government-funded universities in New Zealand for you to choose from.
+They all happen to be ranked in the top 3% of universities in the world, a testament to the country’s academic excellence – international students’ fees in this level range from NZ$20,000 to NZ$75,000 per school session.
 However, individuals whose parents are in the country on work visas may qualify as local students to pay fees at a reduced rate starting at NZ$5,000.You can read up more information on the New Zealand educational system from the Ministry of Education website.